xpmatteo/auto-cca/README.md

 Melee scenario:
  - half the units attack, half flee?!
+ - it does not maximize dice
+ - it does not order attacks so to maximize dice in case of retreat

  - it does not concentrate fire
  - it does not move troops together